 Alicia is passionate about classic films, independent movies and supporting women in film.
 In 2015, Alicia gave a TEDx talk about the lack of women working in film and why that needs to change.
 In 2017, she was invited to give a second TEDx talk, expanding on the subject further.
 Alicia has also spoken about women in film at conferences around America, and in 2016 was named of one a 100 #WorthyWomen of the year.
 Her first book ‘Backwards and in Heels’ about the history of women in Hollywood was published in 2017.
-She is currently writing her second book, 'The Female Gaze', a guidebook to essential movies made by women, which will be released in Fall of 2018.
+Alicia’s second book is a guide to some of the great films made by women, called ‘The Female Gaze’, released in November 2018..

 Alicia has traveled the world to cover the BAFTAs, the Oscars, the Cannes Film Festival, Toronto Film Festival, Sundance Film Festival, Telluride Film Festival, SXSW and more.
-She has been on the juries of the 2017 Overlook Film Festival, 2017 HollyShorts Festival and the 2018 Atlanta Jewish Film Festival.
-Alicia is a member of the Broadcast Film Critics Association, the Los Angeles Online Critics Association and over the years has interviewed hundreds of movie stars and filmmakers working today.
+She has been on the juries of AFI Festival, the Overlook Film Festival, the Key West Film Festival, the HollyShorts Festival and the Atlanta Jewish Film Festival.
+Alicia is a member of the Broadcast Film Critics Association and the Los Angeles Online Critics Association.
+And over the years has interviewed hundreds of movie stars and filmmakers working today.

-She also wrote this bio, but knew it would sound way less egotistical if written in third person.
+She also wrote this bio, but knew it would sound much less egotistical if written in third person.